-If you are brought into the scheme you have the right to opt out.
-You cannot complete an opt out form until you have started your employment.
+If you are eligible for membership of the LGPS you will automatically become a member of the main section of the scheme, but you have the right to decide not to join the scheme.
+You cannot complete an opt out form until you have started in your office as a councillor.